wdblair/killoauth2/README.md

 localhost.
 Add the following to /etc/hosts

     127.0.0.1 oauthattacks.com

+You will need to install the following software to run this code:

+    - python 2.7.*
+    - flask (python module)
+    - flask_oauth (python module)

 Then, run csrf.py and try to log in using Facebook.

     python csrf.py